schowStriim/striim-installs/README.md

 13) **(Only for MariaDB Reader)** In order to use the MariaDB Reader in Striim, the user will have to install the MariaDB JDBC adapter and store it in /opt/striim/lib/ directory.
 Link: https://www.striim.com/docs/en/install-the-mariadb-jdbc-driver-in-a-forwarding-agent.html

 If you don't see striim console up and running in your browser, make sure your instance has port 9080 open and your network is configured correctly.

+# Troubleshoot
+To troubleshoot any data pipeline/application errors and/or view detailed error messages from your Striim app/components, please follow these steps to parse and generate the logs:
+    1) Access your Striim server terminal
+    2) Go to striim-install/log_finder/.
+For example: cd ./striim-installs/log_finder/
+    3) Execute the striim_error_log_finder.sh shell script with the appropriate arguments. *Format:* ./striim_error_log_finder <directory path and file name of the striim.server.log file> <application name/application component name>
+    *For example:*
+        - To get ALL errors from your striim.server.log file: sudo ./striim_error_log_finder.sh /opt/striim/logs/striim.server.log
+        - To get errors from an application: sudo ./striim_error_log_finder.sh /opt/striim/logs/striim.server.log admin.test_app_striim
+        - To get errors from a source/target application component: sudo ./striim_error_log_finder.sh /opt/striim/logs/striim.server.log admin.source_or_target_component